mrrusof/snippets/java/oca8/ch5/README.md

 ### Declaration, access, inheriting, and overriding of regular methods in abstract classes

-Nonabstract methods (instance or static) declared in abstract classes are accessible, inherited, and hidden/overridden like methods in nonabstract classes.
+Nonabstract methods (instance or static, final or not) declared in abstract classes are accessible, inherited, and hidden/overridden like methods in nonabstract classes.

 ```java
 abstract class MultiTaskWorker2 {